symphonyoss/bot-unfurl/README.md

 unfurl bot is configured via a single [EDN](https://github.com/edn-format/edn) file that's specified on the command line.
 This configuration file contains the coordinates of the various endpoints, certificates, knickknacks and gewgaws that Symphony needs in order for a bot to connect to a pod.

-It also allows one to specify a blacklist of URL prefixes that the bot should never, under any circumstances, unfurl.
+It also allows one to optionally:

+* specify a blacklist of URL prefixes that the bot should never, under any circumstances, unfurl
+* provide the coordinates of an HTTP proxy

 Its structure as is follows:

 ```edn
 {